 - Some users complain that crossfaders stop working after some use

-HOW TO CHOOSE THE BEST DJ MIXERS FOR BEGINNERS
+HOW TO CHOOSE THE BEST DJ MIXER FOR BEGINNERS

 If you are that serious to be a DJ and you are looking for the perfect DJ mixer for you, maybe you’ve gone through a lot of review sites and watched several videos already.